-We wander each chartered street.
+We walk the city.
+Wandering each chartered street.

-Down the whole of the Regents Canal from Paddington Basin to pubs backing onto the Thames at Wapping and Limehouse – behind which Walter Raleigh took off to find the New World.
+Down the whole of the Regents Canal from Paddington Basin to the pubs backing onto the Thames at Wapping and Limehouse – behind which Walter Raleigh took off to find the New World.

-We watch a slow county cricket match (the Greek utterly perplexed) in cool silence at the Oval in the middle of the seething city, as the working week went on, a distant hum, outside.
+We watch a slow county cricket match (the Greek perplexed) in cool silence at the Oval in the middle of the seething city, as the working week went on, a distant hum, outside.